Types of Art

 Sculpture

-Sculpture is a three-dimensional work of plastic art created either by (1) Carving - from stone, marble, wood or other material; (2) modelling - from wax or clay, after which it may be cast in bronze; (3) an assemblage of "found objects".
+Sculpture is a three-dimensional work of plastic art created either by (1) Carving - in stone, marble, wood, ivory, bone; (2) modelling - from wax or clay, after which it may be cast in bronze; (3) an assemblage of "found objects".
+Note: Origami paper folding should also be classed as a plastic art.

 - bronze